damianolodi/damianolodi/content/blog/2020-10-19-installing-icestick-fpga-toolchain-macos/index.md

 export PATH="/usr/local/opt/make/libexec/gnubin:$PATH"
 ```

+{{% callout note %}}
-> The exact path that you must add may change over time.
+The exact path that you must add may change over time.
 Luckily, `brew` output after the installation will tell you exactly which is the correct string that you need to paste!
+{{% /callout %}}

 Again... type `ctrl + X` and `Y` to close and save the file, then re-launch the *Terminal* app.
 To test that you are using the right software, type `which make` in the *Terminal* and check that the output match the string you placed in the `./bashrc` file.